GOOD NEWS OF GREAT JOY

 Therefore, as you celebrate another Christmas today, why not receive by faith today the precious gift of salvation that Christ purchased for you with His precious blood?

 You don’t need to deserve, merit or earn it by your performance or work; it is a free gift to you.
-All you need to do is to believe in, confess and surrender to Jesus Christ as your Lord and Saviour.
+All you need to do is to believe and confess Jesus Christ as your Lord and Saviour.

 8 But what does it say?
 “The word is near you, in your mouth and in your heart” (that is, the word of faith which we preach):